akshaymjry/GTZANClassification/README.md

-# GTZANClassification
+# GTZAN Classification
-The goal of this project is to implement various classification and regression techniques using Python and identifying the best predictive model to classify audio files to their best suited genre.
+Implementing various supervised and unsupervised classification and regression techniques using Python and identifying the best predictive model to classify audio files to their best suited genre.